baoqger/chrisbao/source/_posts/golang-bytes-buffer.md

 Before we dive into the details about the demo code, let's first understand what is the purpose of `bufio` package.

-First we need to understand when applications run IO operations like read or write data from or to files, network and database.
+First we need to understand that when applications run IO operations like read or write data from or to files, network and database.
 It will trigger `system call` in the bottom level, which is heavy in the performance point of view.

 Buffer IO is a technique used to temporarily accumulate the results for an IO operation before transmitting it forward.
 This technique can increase the speed of a program by reducing the number of system calls.
 For example, in case you want to read data from disk byte by byte.
 Instead of directly reading each byte from the disk every time, with buffer IO technique, we can read a block of data into buffer once, then consumers can read data from the buffer in whatever way you want.
 Performance will be improved by reducing heavy system calls.